 Under 20 Minimum Wage

-By federal law, young people under 20 may be paid $4.25 an hour for the first 90 consecutive days of employment.
-After that period, the employee must receive the standard minimum wage.
+According to federal law, people under 20 should receive at least $4.25 per hour for the first 90 consecutive days they’re employed.
+After the training period, they should receive the full standard minimum wage.

 Student Minimum Wage